King is a pro wrestler

 from Mexico with a mysterious jaguar mask.

-The "original" King from Tekken and Tekken 2 died
+The original King (who appeared in Tekken & Tekken 2) died

 sometime before Tekken 5.
 The second (and current) King appears in Tekken 3